 For more information, visit our Fraud & Abuse page.

 Under medical and prescription drug plans, certain medications may need approval from your health insurance carrier before they’re covered.

 What types of medications typically need approval?

-- Those that may be unsafe when combined with other medications
+- May be unsafe when combined with other medications

 - Have lower-cost, equally effective alternatives available

 - Should only be used for certain health conditions